 By improving access to essential resources, creating employment opportunities, and preserving cultural heritage, these projects can help to empower communities and contribute to a more sustainable future.

-It is therefore essential to support and invest in carbon projects that prioritise the wellbeing of local communities along with biodiversity conservation.
+It is therefore essential to support and invest in carbon projects like nature-based initiatives that prioritise the wellbeing of local communities along with biodiversity conservation.
 By doing so, we can help to create a brighter future for all.

 We are proud to prove, together with the project landowner, that quality, verified carbon farming from native forest conservation can provide a good economic alternative to deforestation.
 To avoid further deforestation in Kenya, we need solutions that can be implemented immediately, can be scaled, and are bankable.